-The Freshwater Bayou Wetland Protection project area encompasses 36,928 ac (14,945 ha) of fresh, intermediate, and brackish marsh located between Intracoastal City and Pecan Island in Vermilion Parish, Louisiana (figure 1).
+The Freshwater Bayou Wetlands project area encompasses 36,928 ac (14,945 ha) of fresh, intermediate, and brackish marsh located between Intracoastal City and Pecan Island in Vermilion Parish, Louisiana (figure 1).
 Centered approximately at Lat.
-29° 40' 00'' N and Long.
-92° 18' 00'' W, the area is bounded on the north by the old Intracoastal Waterway (Schooner Bayou), on the west by Louisiana Highway (La.
-Hwy) 82 and the Acadiana Marina Canal, on the south by Humble Canal (Acadiana Marina Canal), and on the east by Freshwater Bayou Canal (FBC).
+29E 40' 00" N and Long.
+92E 18' 00" W, the area is bounded on the north by the old Intracoastal Waterway (Schooner Bayou), on the west by LA Hwy 82 and the Acadiana Marina Canal, on the south by Humble Canal (Acadiana Marina Canal), and on the east by Freshwater Bayou Canal (FBC).

-The project plan (USDA/SCS 1994) divides the project area into three Conservation Treatment Units (CTUs), with CTUs 1 and 3 benefiting directly from the shoreline protection work implemented under Phase 1 of the project.
-Phase 2 of this Coastal Wetlands Planning, Protection and Restoration Act (CWPPRA) project authorized the installation of eight (8) box-type water control structures with a single flapgate, a variable-crest weir, and two fixed-crest weirs (one with a 4 inch vertical slot) in the project area.
-Three structures are located in CTU 1, three in CTU 2, and two in CTU 3.
+The project plan (USDA/SCS 1994) divides the project area into three Conservation Treatment Units (CTU's), with CTU 1 and 3 benefiting directly from the shoreline protection work implemented under Phase 1 of the project (figure 1).
+Phase 2 of this CWPPRA project authorized the installation of eight (8) box-type water control structures with a single flapgate, a variable-crest weir, and two fixed-crest weirs (one with a 4 inch vertical slot) in the project area.
+Three structures are located in CTU 1, three in CTU 2, and two in CTU 3 (sites 28-35 in figure 1).
+A number of water control structures were already in place prior to the project.
+Additional structures were installed by the landowner at the landowner's expense, to enhance the operation of the eight CWPPRA structures.

 The southernmost unit, CTU 1, consists of 13,800 ac (5,585 ha) of predominantly fresh marsh with zones of intermediate and brackish marsh along its eastern and southern boundaries.
 It is predominated by Sagittaria lancifolia (bulltongue) and Spartina patens (wiregrass).
-Ponds range in depth from 1.7 to 2.0 ft (0.52 - 0.61 m), and contain over 50% cover with aquatic plants (USDA/SCS 1994).
-The Phase 1 dike is now protecting the eastern edge of CTU 1 from wave erosion and saltwater intrusion from Freshwater Bayou Canal.
+Ponds range in depth from 1.7-2.0 ft (0.52 - 0.61 m), and contain over 50% cover with aquatic plants (USDA/SCS 1994).
+The Phase 1 dike is now protecting the eastern edge of CTU 1 from wave erosion and salt water intrusion from Freshwater Bayou Canal.
 CTU 2 consists of 9,300 ac (3,764 ha) of fresh marsh, dominated by Echinochloa walteri (Walter's millet) and S. lancifolia, located in the west central portion of the project area.
-Pond depths range from 1.7 to 2.3 ft (0.52 - 0.70 m).
+Pond depths range from 1.7-2.3 ft (0.52 - 0.70 m).
 The northern section of the project area comprises CTU 3, which consists of 13,800 ac (5,585 ha) of predominantly fresh marsh dominated by S. lancifolia, E. walteri, and Alternanthera philoxeroides (alligatorweed), with intermediate and brackish marsh zones dominated by S. patens and Scirpus americanus (Olney's bulrush) along its eastern boundary along Freshwater Bayou Canal.
-Pond depths range from 2.2 to 3.0 ft (0.67 - 0.91 m) in CTU 3.
+Pond depths range from 2.2-3.0 ft (0.67 - 0.91 m) in CTU 3.